Life is short. It’s beautiful to go back in to the deep recesses of my memory and extract the days and events of my life which are precious.

 I remember the days in my 7th std.
 The class was on the top floor.
 Mohandas madam was the class teacher, she taught Maths.
 Nilesh Shah, Hardik Gandhi, and I were seated together in the girls section.
 I remember playing cricket during the break time.
 Yogendra was the fast baller.

 I remember the debate competition in the 7th std.
 I scored second and Ojaswita scored first.
 It was a great joy among my friends when the results were announced.

 We had spelling competition every month.
-NKaul madam was teaching English.
-I remember Bharti madam, teaching Social Studies.
-I ranked second in the first term, first in the 2nd term and second in the Annual exam.
+NKaul madam taught English.
+Bharti madam, taught Social Studies.
+I ranked second in the first term, first in the 2nd term and second in the annual exam.

-Some of my class mates I remember in the 7th standard are Vikram, Prasanna, Kaushik, Hardik, Monika, Parul, Shraddha, Aparna, Dharmesh, Pushpak, Brijesh, Kanpurwala, Ojoswita, Yogendra, Amit Jain.
+Some of my class mates I remember in the 7th standard are Sachin, Vikram, Kaustubh, Makrand, Prasanna, Kaushik, Hardik, Monika, Parul, Shraddha, Aparna, Dharmesh, Pushpak, Brijesh, Kanpurwala, Ojoswita, Yogendra, Amit Jain.